-When Quincy and John Stokes saw this 70s gem with a pool located within walking distance to Grandview Beach in San Diego’s Leucadia community, they couldn’t resist.
+When Quincy and John Stokes saw this 70s gem with a pool within walking distance to Grandview Beach in San Diego’s Leucadia community, they couldn’t resist.

 The Stoke’s new home at 1830 Eucalyptus Ave stands near the end of a tree-lined cul-de-sac.
-Set back from the street, mature succulents and tall grasses line the front yard, and a covered entry with a porch swing guides you towards the front door.
+Set back from the street, mature succulents and tall grasses line the front yard, and a covered entry with a porch swing guides you toward the front door.

 Inside, the floor plan is amenable to entertaining and privacy.
-Measuring 2,150 square feet, the living space has an open kitchen, living, and dining area looking out to the back yard, while all five bedrooms are located off a hallway.
+Measuring 2,150 square feet, the living space has an open kitchen, living, and dining area looking out to the backyard, while all five bedrooms are located off a hallway.

-The house is a beachy 70s gem located near Grandview Beach and Batiquitos Lagoon.
+The house is a beachy 70s gem near Grandview Beach and Batiquitos Lagoon.
 However, perhaps its best feature is that it’s located in a neighborhood that still feels like a “place you could leave your wetsuit out drying overnight without the fear of someone nicking it.”

 Stay tuned for more on John and Quincy as their home in Silver Lake hits the market.